 Linda Joy Myers said, “It seems to me the best way we can manage complexities about ‘mother’ is not to remain in judgment of our mothers, no matter how hard that is.”
-This collection is a way to stand in my mother’s shoes, and to learn who she was, the whole person, a woman with her own life and her own struggles, and the woman I became as her journeyman.
+This collection allows me to stand in my mother’s shoes, and to learn who she was, the whole person, a woman with her own life and her own struggles, and discover the woman I became as her journeyman.

-The Corona Chronicles A themed journal recording my experiences of quarantine and isolation during the coronavirus pandemic.
-It is a narrative of the highs and lows of my reactions to the Covid-19 pandemic and begins in the first days after Americans became aware of the virus.
+The Corona Chronicles is a themed journal recording my experiences of quarantine and isolation during the coronavirus pandemic, a narrative of the highs and lows of my reactions to the Covid-19 pandemic beginning in the first days after Americans became aware of the virus.
 It is well documented that journaling can alleviate anxiety and allow people to cope with difficult situations as well as make sense of daily life as the world embarks on a new normal.

 My journal is part of University of Central Florida’s study of the reactions to sheltering in place, stay-at-home directives, and various levels of quarantine and social distancing where participants are encouraged to document on a daily basis and then reflect on their deeper observations as the world journeys through an unprecedented time.
 Participants are asked to consider their inner feelings and actions in relation to their community, school, work, church, and home using concrete details surrounding their personal experience.

 The daily diaries are submitted to the university through an online portal designed to upload participant journals.
 The information may be utilized for academic articles, and possibly a book, focused on analysis of anonymous data coded from the journals, and focused on large-scale patterns of narrative and meaning making.
 It is also possible the university may find ways to publish an anthology of the writings, identifying the authors thereby giving them an opportunity for publication.

 Journal: Musings of Pandemic Birdwatching & NestWatch